Juices, coffee, and breakfast dishes spread out on a café table Juices, coffee, and breakfast dishes spread out on a café table

 Good coffee and the food to match

-A full-on restaurant rather than a classic café, Caravan is still very much rooted in coffee culture on account of being run by the Caravan Coffee Roasters company.
-In the vast industrial hall or on the spacious outdoor terrace, you can enjoy popular dishes from around the globe throughout the day.
-Start the day with the breakfast and brunch menus, along with a house-roasted coffee or signature cocktail, then continue with pizzas, grain bowls and more.
+A full-on restaurant rather than a classic café in King's Cross, Caravan is still very much rooted in coffee culture.
+Seated in the vast industrial hall or on the spacious outdoor terrace, you can enjoy popular dishes from around the globe throughout the day.
+Start the day with the breakfast and brunch menus, along with a house-roasted coffee or signature cocktail, then continue with pizzas, grain bowls, and more.
 A good thing to know in a time of need is also that the filter coffee is bottomless.

 Aux Pains de Papy

-There's not much seating and coffee isn't at the forefront like in most cafés, but Aux Pains de Papy is such an authority on pastries that those shortcomings are quickly overlooked.
-The French bakery uses traditional baking methods for its croissants, pains and other treats, with savoury lunch options such as baguette sandwiches available as well.
-There's also limited outdoor seating, but your best bet will likely be getting it all as takeaway.
+There aren't many tables and coffee isn't at the forefront like at most King's Cross cafés, but Aux Pains de Papy is such an authority on pastries that those shortcomings are quickly overlooked.
+The French bakery uses traditional baking methods for its croissants, pains, and other treats, with savoury lunch options such as baguette sandwiches available as well.

 EL&N

 Thanks to their bright, overwhelmingly pink interiors, the EL&N cafés around London are a big hit among budding influencers.
-The St Pancras grab-and-go shop dials the colourfulness down a bit, but still offers plenty of pic-worthy decor — even the drinks here are highly 'grammable.
-You can pick up hot and cold drinks, wraps, sandwiches, pastries and other quick, travel-ready bites here.
+The St Pancras grab-and-go shop dials the colourfulness down a bit, but still offers plenty of pic-worthy decor – even the drinks here are highly 'grammable.
+You can pick up hot and cold drinks, wraps, sandwiches, pastries, and other quick, travel-ready bites at this convenient King's Cross café.

 Notes Coffee